Shopify Funding UK: Alternatives and Options for UK Shopify Sellers

 Business overdraft

-A bank overdraft provides a revolving buffer, but typically at low limits (often under £25,000) and with the risk of withdrawal at short notice.
+A bank overdraft provides a revolving buffer, but typically at modest limits relative to what a growing e-commerce business needs, and with the risk that the bank may reduce, withdraw, or request repayment under the terms of the agreement.
 For an active Shopify seller moving meaningful stock volume, an overdraft alone rarely provides sufficient headroom.

 See how Juice Flex works for Shopify sellers →